gingersnap-project/db-syncer/README.md

 1. Make sure docker is running and you have docker-compose available
 2. Run `docker-compose -f deploy/postgres/postgres-compose.yaml up` to start Postgres exposed on 5432
    * This will create the database, user, schema, and tables necessary for testing.
-3. Run `docker run -it -p 11222:11222 -e USER="admin" -e PASS="password" infinispan/server` to start ISPN server
+3. Run the cache-manager locally `docker run -it -p 11222:11222 quay.io/gingersnap/cache-manager`
-   * Server console is available at localhost:11222
 4. Run `quarkus dev -Dquarkus.profile=pgsql` from the poc base directory.
    * This will run with the quarkus endpoint on 8080 and remote JVM debug on 5005.
 Our client creates the cache it uses `debezium-cache`.
 5. Perform inserts and updates to the database